JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

     override var b = 2
 }
 ```

-This change makes the compiler behavior more predictable.
-Consider an example when the  `open val` property is overridden
+This change makes the compiler's behavior more predictable.
+Consider an example where an `open val` property is overridden
-by the `var` with a custom setter.
+by a `var` property with a custom setter.

-If the custom setter is presented, deferred initialization is confusing because it's unclear whether you want to initialize
+If a custom setter is used, deferred initialization can lead to confusion because it's unclear whether you want to
-the backing field or to invoke the setter.
-In case you wanted to invoke the setter, the compiler couldn't guarantee that
+initialize the backing field or to invoke the setter.
+In the past, if you wanted to invoke the setter, the old compiler
-the setter would initialize the backing field.
+couldn't guarantee that the setter would then initialize the backing field.

 **What's the best practice now?**

-We encourage you to always initialize open properties with backing fields, as we believe it's a better, less error-prone
+We encourage you to always initialize open properties with backing fields, as we believe this practice is both more
-code practice.
+efficient and less error-prone.

 However, if you don't want to immediately initialize a property, you can:

 * Make the property `final`.
 * Use a private backing property whose initialization can be deferred.

-### Deprecated synthetic setters on a projected receiver
+### Deprecated synthetics setter on a projected receiver

 **What's changed?**

-If you use the synthetic setter of a Java class to assign a type that conflicts with the class's projected type, an error is triggered.
+If you use the synthetic setter of a Java class to assign a type that conflicts with the class's projected type,
+an error is triggered.

-For example, if you have a Java class named `Container` that contains `getFoo()` and `setFoo()` methods:
+Suppose you have a Java class named `Container` that contains the `getFoo()` and `setFoo()` methods:

 ```java
 public class Container<E> {